Lecture Recording

 Students must be advised if the class is being recorded and that their voice may be recorded if in proximity to the microphone.
 Additionally, portable cameras must be positioned so that student images are not captured.
 Students must also be advised of their rights to have their voice excluded from the recording, and so the following information for students can be copied into an opening PowerPoint slide and adapted as required;

-• This recording is part of a PILOT and so not all lectures will be recorded.
+• Not all lectures will be recorded.

 • Purpose of the recording (eg. for your review or for reuse with distance learners)